labesoft/top-projects/alarm/README.md

 out further.

 ## About the project
-he objective of this project is to recreate an alarm that a user could set interactively and which will ring back at this preset time.
+The objective of this project is to recreate an alarm that a user could set interactively and which will ring back at this preset time.

 ## Prerequisite